isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Javan Spinach.md

 <section>
 	<h4>Growing:</h4>
-	<p>Javan Spinach is a rapid grower and generally does not need fertiliser, but it can be fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a> once a month to encourage leaf growth. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage additional growth and improve air circulation.</p>
+	<p>Waterleaf is a rapid grower and generally does not need fertiliser, but it can be fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a> once a month to encourage leaf growth. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage additional growth and improve air circulation.</p>
 	<br>
 </section>